sf-wdi-31/angular-services-training/readme.md

 2. **Allow the user to edit the book image:** allow the user to change the URL for the book image.
 3. **Add filters to organize the books index page:** add a search bar to filter the books by your search, or buttons to sort them alphabetically by author name or book title.

+## Submission

+Make a pull request with a 0 - 5 rating of your comfort of the assignment, a 0 - 5 rating of your completeness on the assignment, and a note on your experience completing the lab.
+Make sure your pull request is going to `sf-wdi-27-28/angular-routing-lab`. *Check the base fork before you submit!*